phronmophobic/blog/markdown/fastleannative.md

 double cos(double x);
 ```

 This function is called `cos`.
-It takes single double as an argument and returns a double.
+It takes a single double as an argument and returns a double.

 ## Structs